 Today in History

 Today is Wednesday, March 1, the 60th day of 2017.
 There are 305 days left in the year.
+Today is Ash Wednesday.

 Today's Highlight in History:

 On March 1, 1867, Nebraska became the 37th state as President Andrew Johnson signed a proclamation.

 In 1565, the city of Rio de Janeiro was founded by Portuguese knight Estacio de Sa.

 In 1792, Holy Roman Emperor Leopold II died; he was succeeded by his son, Francis II.

 In 1815, Napoleon, having escaped exile in Elba, arrived in Cannes, France, and headed for Paris to begin his "Hundred Days" rule.